biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 -   How many rows and how many columns does the dataset have?

 -   What are some questions you would like to explore with this dataset?
 We'll collect some of these and try to answer them in later sessions.
-If your group has sufficient R skills already, you are also welcome to go ahead and try to answer one or more of these questions already.
+If your group has sufficient R skills already, you are also welcome to go ahead and try to answer one or more of these questions.

 <details>

 <summary> Hints (click here) </summary> <br>

 -   Note that in R, `dbl` (for "double") and `num` (for "numeric") are both used, and almost interchangeably so, for floating point numbers.
-(Integers are a separate class that are simply called "integers" and abbreviated as `int`, but we have no integer columns in this dataset.)
+(Integers are a separate type that are simply called "integers" and abbreviated as `int`, but we have no integer columns in this dataset.)

--   `read_tsv()` parsed our date as a "date-time" (`dttm` or `POSIXct` for short), which contains both a date and a time (this is not a common format for most R users).
+-   `read_tsv()` parsed our date as a "date-time" (`dttm` or `POSIXct` for short), which contains both a date and a time.
 In our case, it looks like the time is always "00:00:00" and thus doesn't provide any information.

 </details>